 This aspect is concerned with receiving and inspecting inventory to ensure it matches specifications and that there are no shortages or damages.

-This is concerned with storing items inside the warehouse after inspection according to a scientific method that ensures their classification so that they are easily accessible and prevents damage.
+This is concerned with storing items inside the warehouse after inspection according to a scientific method that ensures their classification, so that they are easily accessible and prevent damage.

 This aspect is dependent on the storage and classification process.
 The more accurate they are, the easier it is to access the products requested by customers and prepare them for shipping.